yoonghan/yoonghan.github.io/README.md

 ## Setting environments

-1. Install vercel Cli, with `npm i -g vercel`
+1. Install Vercel Cli, with `npm i -g vercel`
 2. Pull all the environment into local with `vercel env pull .env.local`.
 This wil create an environment straight for testing.
 Incase, there are reset of environment to setup in Vercel, refer to .env file.

 ## Run Github workflows